andredms/blog/_posts/2020-12-19-bsides-algiers.md

 # Cracking Passwords
 We weren’t prepared to dive back into Wireshark to try find a key for the .zip somewhere, as it wasn’t even guaranteed to be in there, so I did some Googling for a zip cracker tool and came across the following: [frackzip](https://github.com/hyc/fcrackzip)

-As the name suggests…it cracks zips given a supplied wordlist.
-I decided it’d be best to run it against a common list of passwords, so I used rockyou.txt and ran frackzip with the flags options:
+As the name suggests…it cracks .zip files given a wordlist.
+I decided it’d be best to run it against a common list of passwords, so I used [rockyou.txt](https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt) and ran frackzip with the flags options:

 ```
 fcrackzip -v -u -D -p rockyou.txt output.zip